Kentipedia

 4. Integration with DevOps and SRE practices: As organizations increasingly adopt DevOps and Site Reliability Engineering (SRE) practices, network observability platforms have evolved to integrate with these methodologies, providing network performance insights that support continuous deployment, incident management, and service level objectives (SLOs).

-5. Scalability and flexibility: Modern network observability solutions are designed to scale with the growing complexity and size of networks, including multi-cloud and hybrid environments.
+5. Scalability and flexibility: Modern network observability solutions are designed to scale with the growing complexity and size of networks, including multicloud and hybrid environments.
 This ensures that NetOps professionals can maintain visibility and control over their networks, even as they evolve and expand.

 6. Focus on security and compliance: Advanced network observability platforms often include features that support security monitoring and compliance, such as anomaly detection, traffic pattern analysis, and integration with security information and event management (SIEM) systems.
 This helps NetOps professionals maintain the security and compliance posture of their networks.

-By staying informed about these developments and trends, NetOps professionals can ensure that they are well-equipped to manage the evolving challenges of modern networks and leverage the full potential of advanced network observability solutions like Kentik.
+By staying informed about these developments and trends, NetOps professionals can ensure that they are well-equipped to manage the evolving challenges of modern networks and leverage the full potential of advanced network observability and intelligence solutions like Kentik.

 How Kentik Can Help